willie68/ReCoS-Remote-Command-Service/READMEwYAML.md

-#### Start Browser
+##### Start Browser

 `type`: `BROWSE`

 Parameter:

 `url`: the URL to show in the system browser.
-On Windows if you choose a normal file system folder, it will automatically start the explorer on this path.
+On Windows if you choose a normal filesystem folder, it will automatically start the explorer on this path.

 Example 1